-The GICS classification under the new GICS structure for such securities will be reflected in the MSCI Provisional GICS Indexes coinciding with the next monthly update to the list of impacted companies (with two business days advance notice).
+The GICS classification under the new GICS structure for such securities were reflected in the MSCI Provisional GICS Indexes coinciding with the succeeding monthly update to the list of impacted companies (with two business days advance notice).

-Example: A security is added to the MSCI ACWI Index under Application Software on August 20, 2018 following its IPO
+Example: A security was added to the MSCI ACWI under Application Software on August 20, 2018 following its IPO

-Case 1: If the security is expected to be classified under the new Interactive Media & Services sub-industry post the GICS Structure Review as reflected in the updated list to be released on September 4, 2018, the security will be added to the MSCI Provisional GICS ACWI Communication Services Index effective September 8, 2018 and not at the time of the event.
+Case 1: If the security was expected to be classified under the new Interactive Media & Services sub-industry post the GICS Structure Review as reflected in the updated list released on September 4, 2018, the security would have been added to the MSCI Provisional GICS ACWI Communication Services Index effective September 8, 2018 and not at the time of the event.

-Case 2: If the security is expected to remain under Application Software post the GICS Structure Review, the security will be added to the MSCI Provisional GICS ACWI Information Technology Index effective September 8, 2018 and not at the time of the event.
+Case 2: If the security was expected to remain under Application Software post the GICS Structure Review, the security would have been added to the MSCI Provisional GICS ACWI Information Technology Index effective September 8, 2018 and not at the time of the event.

-As the GICS structure changes will be implemented in GICS Direct as of the close of September 28, 2018, beginning October 1, 2018, all such events will be implemented at the time of the event.
+As the GICS structure changes were implemented in GICS Direct as of the close of September 28, 2018, beginning October 1, 2018, all such events were implemented at the time of the event.